The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 USA Network

-The enduring cultural impact of Biggie and Tupac's deaths, plus the extraordinarily complex layers of mystery involving a far-flung cast of characters, has resulted in numerous renderings of what happened, including the USA limited series Unsolved: The Murders of Tupac and Notorious B.I.G., premiering Tuesday and starring Marcc Rose as Shakur and Wavvy Jones as Biggie.
+The enduring fascination surrounding the inextricably linked cases has resulted in numerous examinations of what happened, but none yet like the USA limited series Unsolved: The Murders of Tupac and Notorious B.I.G., premiering Tuesday and starring Marcc Rose as Shakur and Wavvy Jones as Biggie.

 Rose, who also played Shakur in the 2015 film Straight Outta Compton and was 4 when Tupac was killed, says he thinks both rappers would've still been at the top of their game had they lived.